There are many delicious and healthy stoner foods out there to satisfy your munchies.

 4. Bhan Mi – Vietnam

 Also known as Vietnamese Subs to foreigners, bhan mi is easy to make at home.
-It’s an excellent stoner snack for those tired of making grilled cheese sandwiches.
+Bahn mi sandwiches are the perfect stoner munchies for those tired of making grilled cheese sandwiches.

 Plus there are veggies in it, healthiness factor instantly raised!

 Make sure to get that duck pate spread nice and think for a delicious meal.
 But if you decided to purchase it from a restaurant and don’t enjoy spicy food, ask for no jalapenos.

 5. Haemul Pajeon – South Korea

 Last but definitely not least on our culinary tour for the best stoner munchies around the world is Haemul Pajeon.
 While pancakes are fantastic, Haemul Pajeon is on a whole nother level.
 Made with eggs and an assortment of vegetables and protein of your choice, it’s a healthy stoner food.

 It’s possible to have just one, but we suggest making two.
 We know how people get after smoking a couple of joints.